alext90/natureOptimToolbox/README.md

 # Nature Optim[ization] Toolbox
 A collection of nature inspired optimization algorithms.
+Every optimization algorithm inherits from the BaseOptimizer class using the step() function from each optimization algorithm.

 Implemented so far:
 - Artificial Bee Colony